Wet Electrostatic Precipitators (WESP)

 • Utility power plants

-In addition, our wet ESP technology can be utilized as effective gas pre-treatment in post-combustion carbon dioxide (CO2) capture applications to protect the downstream CO2 capture reagent from contamination.
+In addition, our wet electrostatic precipitator technology can be utilized as effective gas pre-treatment in post-combustion carbon dioxide (CO2) capture applications to protect the downstream CO2 capture reagent from contamination.

 Electrostatic Precipitator (ESP) Rebuilds & Upgrades